james-hu/chat-about-video/README.md

 **Azure Blob Storage**

-If you plan to use Azure Blob Storage for supplying frame images to ChatGPT, include the following dependency:
+To use Azure Blob Storage for frame images (not needed for Gemini):

 ```shell
 npm i @azure/storage-blob